 “I’m ‘approximately’ 40 years old now and want to drive for another 25 years.
 Hopefully I’ll take many more wins.

-“My kids are racing karts, I hope I can celebrate a win with them as well—that be so wonderful.”
+“My kids are racing karts, I hope I can celebrate a win with them as well — that would be so wonderful.”